FAIR Fine Art Guide

 • If you cannot tell whether the assignment belongs with a silver specialist, say that plainly and let FAIR route the file from the evidence packet.

 • Does weighted mean the silver is fake?
-No. It usually means the visible shell is silver while part of the object contains ballast or structural support material.
-The important appraisal point is that gross weight should not be treated as silver content.
+No. It usually means the visible shell is silver while part of the object contains ballast or support material.
+The key appraisal point is that gross weight is not silver content.

 • What is the difference between weighted, loaded, filled, and reinforced on silver?
-They are all construction clues, not identical legal categories.
-In practice they signal that filler, ballast, or support material is part of the build, so FAIR needs the exact wording photographed rather than paraphrased.
+They are construction clues, not identical legal categories.
+They signal that filler, ballast, or support material may be part of the build, so FAIR needs the exact wording photographed.

 • Why are silver candlesticks so often marked weighted?
 Because tall lighting forms need stability.
-The ballast in the base helps the candlestick stand upright and hold its shape, which is why candlesticks and candelabra are common weighted-silver assignments.
+Ballast in the base helps the candlestick stand upright and hold shape.

 • Can a silver compote or hollowware piece also be weighted?
 Yes.
 Compotes, raised bowls, handled wares, tea-service accessories, and other hollowware can include reinforced or filled sections, especially where the form needs extra support.